dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

 > Do IP address editors are more concise and harmful than registered users ?

+This global RQ can be answered and sub-divided in 4 themes :
+* A. the category of weaponisation by user type
+* B. the edit magnitude
+* C. the direction of the edit (addition or deletion)
+* D. The semantic and lexical analysis

-## Category of weaponisation per user type
+### A. Category of weaponisation per user type

 This categroy is driven by the following RQ:
 > How do registered and anonymous users differ in the type of weaponising strategies they employ?